JalalHamed/click-brick-breaker/README.md

 ### GAME LOGIC AND DESIGN

+- change coefficient count logic to display the actual length of the state.projectiles array instead of some arbitrary manipulative number.
 - change pointer particle to brick's borders on collision.
 - particles radius should have a fixed scale with bricks widths.
 - on projectile collision with the middle of the bricks, both should decrease weight and projectile shouldn't detect collision on corners (which it does at the moment).